 You're looking for a great Dolby Atmos and Vision Blu-ray player

 If you're a home media enthusiast who has a collection of 4K Dolby Vision Blu-rays at home and a Dolby Atmos speaker system, you probably won't love the PS5.
 Yes, it will be able to play 4K Blu-Ray discs, but because it doesn't support Dolby Atmos or Dolby Vision's cutting-edge formats, we won't be recommending it to the audiovisual community.

-The PS5's launch catalog isn't very big – we only counted about a dozen PS5 games on the PlayStation Store that will be available on or around launch day.
-That doesn't mean things won't improve; they most certainly will, but right off the bat, don't expect to be overwhelmed with options.
+The PS5's game catalog still isn't very big – we counted less than a dozen PS5 games on the PlayStation Store that aren't available on PS4.
+That doesn't mean things won't improve; they most certainly will, but as it stands, don't expect to be overwhelmed with options.

 Your entertainment center is cramped already

 It might not be an issue for some, but it's worth calling attention to how big the PS5 is one last time.
 If you're short on space, and you physically don't have room for a gargantuan console on your entertainment center or desk, then you might want to hold off for the smaller version of the PS5 that will inevitably be released in a few years time.

 Xbox Series X (opens in new tab)

 Microsoft's flagship console is a great alternative to the PS5 if you prefer games like Halo Infinite and Forza.
 It also offers unique features such as Quick Resume that lets you flick between several games at a time without having to close them.

 The smallest Xbox ever made, if you're looking for a gateway into next-gen gaming, the Xbox Series S offers excellent performance for an affordable price.
 Make sure you pick up Xbox Game Pass, too.